KiarieLinus/CountriesApp/README.md

 ## Appetize Link

-You can click [Appetize.io](https://appetize.io/app/bhdpkf4gr23eqd6vau3bp6ffzm?device=pixel4&osVersion=10.0&scale=75) to view the app
+You can click [Appetize.io](https://appetize.io/app/bhdpkf4gr23eqd6vau3bp6ffzm?device=pixel4&osVersion=10.0&scale=75) to view the app.
+(To be updated on 13/11)

 ## Libraries